chief-of-state/chief-of-state/readme.md

 ## Anatomy of a Chief-of-State app

-Developers implement two gRPC interfaces: a write handler for building state and, optionally, many read handlers for reacting to state changes.
+Developers implement two gRPC interfaces: a write handler(gRPC service) to handle `commands/events` and, optionally, _many_ read handlers(gRPC services) for reacting to state changes by consuming the events processed by the write handler.

 ![Architecture Diagram](./img/cos-anatomy.png?raw=true "Title")